Minimalism: Visual arts and literalist art

-Minimalism in visual art, sometimes called "minimal art", "literalist art", and "ABC Art", refers to a specific movement of artists that emerged in New York in the early 1960s in response to abstract expressionism.
+Minimalism in the visual arts, sometimes called "minimal art", "literalist art", and "ABC Art", refers to a specific movement of artists that emerged in New York in the early 1960s in response to abstract expressionism.
 Examples of artists working in painting that are associated with Minimalism include Nassos Daphnis, Frank Stella, Kenneth Noland, Al Held, Ellsworth Kelly, Robert Ryman, and others; those working in sculpture include Donald Judd, Dan Flavin, David Smith, Anthony Caro, and others.
 Minimalism in painting can be characterized by the use of the hard edge, linear lines, simple forms, and an emphasis on two dimensions.

 American minimalist artists were heavily influenced by earlier European abstract movements.
 During that time, New York was hosting exhibitions of the German Bauhaus artists, Russian Constructivists, and Dutch De Stijl artists.
 Radical abstraction was invented by each of these groups, and they encouraged artists such as Robert Morris, Dan Flavin, and Donald Judd to pursue new artistic trajectories.
 In order to provide the audience with an instantaneous, purely visual reaction, these artists sought to produce art that had no references to anything other than itself.
 In order to expose the objective, visual components of art, the subjective, gestural components were removed.
-Minimalism in sculpture can be characterized by very simple geometric shapes often made of industrial materials like plastic, metal, aluminum, concrete, and fiberglass; these materials are usually left raw or painted a solid color.

 Minimalism was in part a reaction against the painterly subjectivity of Abstract Expressionism that had been dominant in the New York School during the 1940s and 1950s.
-Dissatisfied with the intuitive and spontaneous qualities of Action Painting, and Abstract Expressionism more broadly, Minimalism as an art movement asserted that a work of art should not refer to anything other than itself and should omit any extra-visual association.
+Dissatisfied with the intuitive and spontaneous qualities of Action Painting, and Abstract Expressionism more broadly, minimalism as an art movement asserted that a work of art should not refer to anything other than itself and should omit any extra-visual association.

-Donald Judd's work was showcased in 1964 at Green Gallery in Manhattan, as were Flavin's first fluorescent light works, while other leading Manhattan galleries like Leo Castelli Gallery and Pace Gallery also began to showcase artists focused on minimalist ideas.
+Donald Judd's work was showcased in 1964 at Green Gallery in Manhattan, New York City, as were Flavin's first fluorescent light works, while other leading Manhattan galleries like Leo Castelli Gallery and Pace Gallery also began to showcase artists focused on minimalist ideas.

-Minimalism in visual art broadly
+Minimalism in sculpture can be characterized by simple geometric shapes often made of industrial materials like plastic, metal, aluminum, concrete, and fiberglass; these materials are usually left raw or painted a solid color.

 In a broader sense, minimalism as a visual strategy can be traced to the geometric abstractions of painters associated with the Bauhaus movement, as well as the works of Kazimir Malevich, Piet Mondrian, and other artists linked to the De Stijl and Russian Constructivist movement.
 It also appears in the sculptures of Constantin Brâncuși.

 As a formal strategy, minimalism has been employed in the paintings of Barnett Newman, Ad Reinhardt, and Josef Albers, as well as in the works of diverse artists including Pablo Picasso, Yayoi Kusama, and Giorgio Morandi.
-Yves Klein explored the concept through his monochromes paintings, producing them as early as 1949.
+Yves Klein explored the concept through his monochrome paintings, producing them as early as 1949.
 His first private exhibition of this work was held in 1950, while his first public presentation appeared in the Artist's book Yves: Peintures in November 1954.